MaastrichtU-IDS/dsri-documentation/docs/workflows-introduction.md

 ## Introduction

 Multiple technologies are available to run workflows on OpenShift/Kubernetes clusters.
-Each has its strengths and weaknesses.
+Each has its strengths and weaknesses in different areas.

-The technology to use needs to be chosen depending on the use-case.
+> The technology to use needs to be **chosen depending on your use-case**.

 ## Already implemented